LaurePiechaczyk/project4-code-institute-django/README.md

 ## UI Design
 - ### Fonts
-Default Font from bootstrap were kept, i.e :"Helvetica Neue", Helvetica, Arial, sans-serif, because it looks nice and it is and easy to read
+Default Font from bootstrap were kept, i.e:"Helvetica Neue", Helvetica, Arial, sans-serif, because it looks nice and it is and easy to read

 - ### Colors
-Colors were inspirided from the hero pictures.
-A color picker was used in powerpoint to take some colors codes in the picture.
-A dark background was used using the color #06546b; orange and bordeaux buttons using the colors: #e75e2cc9; #5F1C29.
+Colors were inspired from the hero pictures.
+A color picker was used in PowerPoint to take some colors codes in the picture.
+A dark background was used using the color #06546b; orange and Bordeaux buttons using the colors: #e75e2cc9; #5F1C29.

 ## Wireframes